SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/AboutSwift.md

 As a result, code is not just easier to write, but easier to read and maintain as well.

-Swift has been years in the making, and it continues to evolve with new features and capabilities.
+Swift continues to evolve with thoughtful new features and powerful capabilities.
-Our goals for Swift are ambitious.
+The goals for Swift are ambitious.
 We can’t wait to see what you create with it.

 <!--